Decius Marius Venantius Basilius

-Decius Marius Venantius Basilius (fl.
+(Caecina) Decius Marius Venantius Basilius (fl.
 484) was a Roman official under Odoacer's rule.

 Biography

-He was the son of Caecina Decius Basilius and the brother of Caecina Mavortius Basilius Decius and Caecina Decius Maximus Basilius, all Roman Consuls.
-Basilius Venantius iunior, Consul in 508, was probably his son.
+He was the son of Caecina Decius Basilius and the brother of Caecina Mavortius Basilius Decius and Caecina Decius Maximus Basilius, all Roman consuls.
+Basilius Venantius, consul in 508, was probably his son.

-Venantius was Praefectus urbi and Consul in 484, with Theoderic the Great as colleague.
+Venantius was Praefectus urbi and consul in 484, working in the post-Roman Kingdom of Odoacer and thence Kingdom of the Ostrogoths, with Theodoric the Great as colleague.